 Those who enjoyed nature and being outdoors found rural practice to be attractive.
-However, the financial incentives, as some physicians were enticed by these benefits, but others stated that pay incentives alone were not enough to encourage a move to a rural location.
+However, the importance of spousal agreement to settle rurally and the possibility of spousal employment were noted.
+There was some disagreement surrounding financial incentives, as some physicians were enticed by these benefits, but others stated that pay incentives alone were not enough to encourage a move to a rural location.